Find out more about BluSmart

 DCS works with some of the most iconic brands in the automotive industry, as well as fleet operators, to integrate charging solutions into vehicle operating systems.
 Through this on-board software, EV drivers can access 228,000 public charging points in 32 countries.
 The vehicle does the work to find the nearest available charger or plan the best charging route – taking the hassle out of navigating different networks or apps.

-As part of the deal, bp has also agreed to add its 8,700 charging points in the UK and Germany to the DCS network – improving access for drivers and allowing bp to reach a wider customer base, too.
+As part of the deal, will provide DCS customers access to an additional 9,000 charging points across Europe – improving access for drivers and allowing bp to reach a wider customer base, too.

 A 3D visualization of what one of the hubs will look like